DE-RSE/de-rse.github.io/en/conf2019/registration.md

 # Registration

-A date for the opening of the reservation as well as the ticket prices are not fixed yet.
-Once a date is established, we will post it here and through our [information channels](contact.html).
+A date for the opening of the registration, as well as ticket prices, are not fixed yet.
+Once a date and prices are established, we will post them here and through our [information channels](contact.html).

 As a community conference run by volunteers, we try to keep the ticket prices as low as possible.
-[Sponsorings](sponsorship.html) support us, but will not be enough to cover all costs.
-For persons who can not afford to participate, we plan to offer financial support.
+Our [sponsors](sponsorship.html) support us financially, but this will not be enough to cover all costs.
+We plan to offer financial support to those who can otherwise not afford to participate.